 Daylight saving time (DST) is observed in Mérida during 2017, starting in the spring on April 2, lasting 6.8 months, and ending in the fall on October 29.

 Sunrise & Sunset with Twilight and Daylight Saving Time

 We base the humidity comfort level on the dew point, as it determines whether perspiration will evaporate from the skin, thereby cooling the body.
 Lower dew points feel drier and higher dew points feel more humid.
 Unlike temperature, which typically varies significantly between night and day, dew point tends to change more slowly, so while the temperature may drop at night, a muggy day is typically followed by a muggy night.

-Mérida experiences very significant seasonal variation in the perceived humidity.
+Mérida experiences extreme seasonal variation in the perceived humidity.

 The muggier period of the year lasts for 8.6 months, from March 28 to December 17, during which time the comfort level is muggy, oppressive, or miserable at least 61% of the time.
 The muggiest day of the year is September 12, with muggy conditions 100% of the time.

 The least muggy day of the year is January 30, with muggy conditions 48% of the time.

 This section discusses the wide-area hourly average wind vector (speed and direction) at 10 meters above the ground.
 The wind experienced at any given location is highly dependent on local topography and other factors, and instantaneous wind speed and direction vary more widely than hourly averages.The average hourly wind speed in Mérida does not vary significantly over the course of the year, remaining within 0.4 miles per hour of 2.3 miles per hour throughout.

 The predominant average hourly wind direction in Mérida is from the east throughout the year.

 Mérida is located near a large body of water (e.g., ocean, sea, or large lake).
 This section reports on the wide-area average surface temperature of that water.